innerr/ticat/README.md

 Beside the flow description, there is a check result about env read/write.
-An env key-value being read before write will cause a "<FATAL>" error, "<risk>" is normally find.
+An env key-value being read before write will cause a `FATAL` error, `risk` is normally fine.
 ```
 -------=<unsatisfied env read>=-------